SDraw/ml_mods_cvr/ml_aap/README.md

   * Put `ml_aap.dll` in `Mods` folder of game

 # Usage
-List of new available parameters:
+List of new parameters that can be added to your AAS animator:
 | Name | Type | Note |
 |------|------|------|
 | Upright | float | Proportion value between avatar's viewpoint height and floor, ranged in [0,1] |